Music Building and Recital Hall

 Building in Austin, Texas, U.S.

 The Music Building and Recital Hall (MRH) is a building on the University of Texas at Austin campus, in the U.S. state of Texas.
 The building was completed in 1969.

 Bates Recital Hall, part of the University of Texas Performing Arts Center, which seats 700, is housed in the Music Recital Hall.

-The Longhorn Band hall is located in side MRH.
+The Longhorn Band hall is located inside MRH.